-NDB is the first multilateral development bank founded by the BRICS Countries.
-In view of the current uncertainty of macroeconomic trends worldwide, particularly in developing countries, if the domestic macroeconomy of the BRICS Countries fluctuates in the future, it may affect the business of NDB.
+NDB is the first multilateral development bank founded by emerging markets and developing countries.
+In view of the current uncertainty of macroeconomic trends worldwide, particularly in developing countries, if the domestic macroeconomy of the BRICS countries fluctuates in the future, it may affect the business of NDB.